GiankDiluvi/tdf-2020/doc/README.md

 This folder includes all written portions of the project.

 ### Directory roadmap
-* `macros.sty` is a tex style file - try it out!
+* `macros` contains the tex styles used - try them out!
+* `fig` contains the figures used for the project
-* `ref.bib` contains the bibliography of the project.
+* `ref.bib` contains the bibliography of the project